 Fun factoid: The longest static wall sit is 11 hours, 51 minutes, and 14 seconds by Dr. Thienna Ho at the World Team USA Gymnasium in San Francisco, California on December 20, 2008.

 Word of advice: Don’t go for the record.
 Not today.
 Start with 30-second holds against the wall and work your way up.
+If you feel like you’re up for the wall sit challenge, you can also start with 60 seconds.
 You’ll be able to hold your position longer with more and more practice.